Common pet emergencies

 Flat-faced dogs and cats (known as brachycephalic breeds) have shorter, squished-up noses that make breathing naturally more difficult.
 These flat-faced animals have shorter muzzles but more skin and soft tissue on their cute faces, which can cause airways to become partially blocked.
 Brachycephalic breeds can also have narrowed windpipes, which also causes breathing to be more difficult.
-Brachycephalic dogs include pugs, French bulldogs, English bulldogs, cavalier King Charles spaniels, and shih tzus.
+Brachycephalic dogs include pugs, French bulldogs, American bulldogs, cavalier King Charles spaniels, and shih tzus.
 Some cats, like Persians, Himalayan, and Burmese breeds, are also considered brachycephalic.

 But it’s not just brachycephalic breeds that experience respiratory problems.
 Dogs and cats of all breeds can experience heart failure, pneumonia, or asthma.
 As many as 75 percent of senior dogs have a heart condition, and heart disease (a precursor to heart failure), which can either develop as pets age or be present when they’re born.
 Asthma is typically caused by some kind of allergen (like pollen, food, or environmental irritant) and is treatable.
 Animals experiencing heart failure, pneumonia, or asthma will likely have trouble breathing and need to see a veterinarian.